This post continues our narrowboat journey from Summit to Castleton on the Rochdale Canal

 Wednesday 13th November

-Our cruise today was from Summit to Littleborough.
+Our cruise from Summit to Castleton on the Rochdale Canal today goes from Summit to Littleborough.
 9 Locks.
 1.25 miles.

-The locks were pretty tough again – some of the gates are so heavy and difficult to open.
+The locks were pretty tough again, some of the gates are so heavy and difficult to open.
 Also, although they are double locks there were two that we had to go through one at a time due to subsidence.
-Despite this it was a lovely cruise again – quite cold and a couple of little showers but the sun kept trying to peep through.
+Despite this it was a lovely cruise again.
+It was quite cold and a couple of little showers but the sun kept trying to peep through.

 We filled with water at moored up opposite Durn services.